pyeventsourcing/eventsourcing/README.md

 Start by defining a domain entity.
 The entity's constructor should accept the values it needs to initialize its variables.

-In the example below, an Example entity inherits a Created and a Discarded events from the EventSourcedEntity.
+In the example below, an Example entity inherits Created, Discarded, and AttributeChanged events from its super class EventSourcedEntity.

 ```python
 from eventsourcing.domain.model.entity import EventSourcedEntity